-74. Directors
+70. Directors

-- A Private Company shall have at least one (1) Director and a Public Company shall have at least two
+- (1) A Private Company shall have at least one (1) Director and a Public Company shall have at least two (2) Directors.

-(2) Directors.

 - (2) No person shall be a Director who:

 - (a) is under the age of 18 years;

-- (b) is not a natural person;

-- (c) is disqualified from being a Director by virtue of: - (i) having been convicted of a criminal offence, involving dishonesty or moral turpitude, in any jurisdiction in the past 10 years; - (ii) having been found guilty of insider trading or the equivalent in any jurisdiction at any time; - (iii) having been judged disqualified by any court; - (iv) having been disqualified by the DFSA; or - (v) a disqualification specified in the Articles of Association; or - (d) is an undischarged bankrupt.
+- (b) is not a natural person; - (c) is disqualified from being a Director by virtue of: - (i) having been convicted of a criminal offence, involving dishonesty or moral turpitude, in any jurisdiction in the past 10 years; - (ii) having been found guilty of insider trading or the equivalent in any jurisdiction at any time; - (iii) having been judged disqualified by any court; - (iv) having been disqualified by the DFSA; or - (v) a disqualification specified in the Articles of Association; or - (d) is an undischarged bankrupt.

-75. Election, term and removal of Directors
+71. Election, term and removal of Directors

-- (1) The first Directors of a Company shall be elected by the Incorporators and thereafter the Directors shall be elected by Shareholders by Ordinary Resolution, or as otherwise provided in the Articles of Association, for such term as the Shareholders may determine. - (2) Each Director holds office until his successor takes office or until his earlier death, resignation or removal by Ordinary Resolution or as otherwise provided in the Articles of Association. - (3) A vacancy created by the death, resignation or removal of a Director may be filled by an Ordinary Resolution, or in the absence of such Ordinary Resolution, by the remaining Directors, provided that: - (a) any Director appointed by the remaining Directors shall be subject to reappointment by an Ordinary Resolution at the next General Meeting; and - (b) if no such Ordinary Resolution is passed at that next General Meeting, shall cease to be a Director at the conclusion of that General Meeting. - (4) The number of Directors shall be fixed by the Articles of Association subject to the requirements in Article 74(1). - (5) If, at a General Meeting, it is proposed that two (2) or more persons be appointed as Directors, such appointments must be made by separate resolutions in respect of each person, except where unanimously agreed otherwise by the Shareholders at the meeting.
+- (1) The first Directors of a Company shall be elected by the Incorporators and thereafter the Directors shall be elected by Shareholders passing an Ordinary Resolution, or as otherwise provided in the Articles of Association, for such term as the Shareholders may determine. - (2) Each Director holds office until his successor takes office or until his earlier death, resignation, removal following disqualification or removal by Ordinary Resolution or as otherwise provided in the Articles of Association. - (3) A vacancy created by the death, resignation or removal of a Director may be filled by an Ordinary Resolution, or in the absence of such Ordinary Resolution, by the remaining Directors, provided that: - (a) any Director appointed by the remaining Directors shall be subject to reappointment by an Ordinary Resolution at the next General Meeting; and - (b) if no such Ordinary Resolution is passed at that next General Meeting, shall cease to be a Director at the conclusion of that General Meeting. - (4) The number of Directors shall be fixed by the Articles of Association subject to the requirements in Article 70(1). - (5) If, at a General Meeting, it is proposed that two (2) or more persons be appointed as Directors, such appointments shall be made by separate resolutions in respect of each person, except where unanimously agreed otherwise by the Shareholders at the meeting.

-76. Duties of Directors
+72. Duties of Directors

-- (1) The duties of Directors set out in Articles 77 to Article 83 and Article 85 are owed by a Director of a Company to the Company. - (2) A person who ceases to be a Director continues to be subject to: - (a) the duty in Article 81, as regards the exploitation of any property, information or opportunity of which he became aware at a time when he was a Director; and - (b) the duty in Article 82, as regards things done or omitted to be done by him before he ceased to be a Director. - (3) Except as otherwise provided, more than one (1) of the duties of Directors may apply in any given case. - (4) The Constitutional Documents of a Company shall not include any provision the effect of which would be to weaken the duties of Directors in this Chapter 9.
+- (1) The duties of Directors set out in Articles 73 to Article 79 and Article 81 are owed by a Director of a Company to the Company. - (2) A person who ceases to be a Director continues to be subject to: - (a) the duty in Article 77, as regards the exploitation of any property, information or opportunity of which he became aware at a time when he was a Director; and - (b) the duty in Article 78, as regards things done or omitted to be done by him before he ceased to be a Director. - (3) Except as otherwise provided, more than one (1) of the duties of Directors may apply in any given case.